COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 10. The first line of a semi-colon delimited text field should be blank, except for line folding and prefixing characters where necessary
 11. An EOL always follows the final semicolon of a semicolon-delimited text field
-12. Looped datanames should use the same delimiter for all items in the same column
+12. Looped data names should use the same delimiter for all items in the same column

 ### Lists